yalcinp/yalcinp/README.md

 ### 🧪 Areas of Interest

-- Machine learning for scientific computing
+- Machine learning and deep learning techniques for scientific computing
 - Worked with scalable HPC infrastructure for machine learning applications
 - Robotics and autonomous systems
 ---